 From here, you’re 45 minutes south of Boston off Route 3, with Plymouth Rock and the Mayflower II nearby.
 After soaking in these Monet gardens though, you might forget you’re still in Massachusetts.
 You bet I did.

-- Read next: Hidden Gems in New England
+- You may also like: Hidden Gems in New England

 9. Cliff House Maine